Injamhossan/Java-Practice/README.md

 # Java-Practice
 # Java Programming Practice Projects

 This repository contains a collection of basic Java programs written for practice and learning purposes.
-These programs cover a wide range of core Java concepts such as conditionals, loops, mathematical calculations, number theory, and simple logic building.
+These programs cover a wide range of core Java concepts, including conditionals, loops, mathematical calculations, number theory, and basic logic building.

 ## 📁 List of Programs